-Today, some hikers post proof they were "there" on social media.
-Or they tell their adventures to family and friends.
+Today, some hikers and campers post proof they were "there" on social media.
+Or they tell tales of adventure to family and friends.
 This is all part of spreading the "good tidings" that the Club's founder, John Muir, famously referred to.
-Sharing photographs of scenic places is one way to spur enthusiasm for protecting the environment, but actually bringing people to these places does much more.
-Outings are the front line of public engagement with the outdoors and they are a key to integrating appreciation with advocacy.
+Responsibly sharing photographs of scenic places is one way to spur enthusiasm for protecting the environment but bringing people to these places does much more.
+Outings are the front line of public engagement with the outdoors, and they are a key to integrating appreciation with advocacy.